dev-academy-challenges/boilerplate-react-redux/README.md

 cd [your-app] && npm install
 ```

-To start the Webpack dev server, run `npm start`, and go to [http://localhost:8080](http://localhost:8080).
+To start the express server, run `npm start`, and go to [http://localhost:3000](http://localhost:3000).

 This is the structure of this boilerplate: